AnyBipe: An End-to-End Framework for Training and Deploying Bipedal Robots Guided by Large Language Models: Introduction

 Experimental trials on bipedal robots traversing both flat and complex terrains have shown that \textit{AnyBipe} can significantly enhance real-world deployment performance.
 Compared to manually designed reward functions, those generated by \textit{AnyBipe} lead to faster convergence and more stable training outcomes, also preventing falling into high-reward but low-usability solutions.
 Furthermore, homomorphic real-world feedback allows LLMs to understand the impact of the reward function on actual deployment performance, thereby improving the corresponding design and improving Sim-to-Real performance.

 This paper is organized as follows: First, we introduce the design principles and implementation methods of the framework modules in detail.
-Then, we describe the experiments used to verify the role of each module and express the training and deployment effects of the framework.
-Finally, we summarize our contributions and propose future research directions for our framework.
+We then describe the experiments used to verify the role of each module and express the training and deployment effects of the framework.
+Finally, we concluded our contributions and propose future research directions for our framework.